 \subsection{Bayesian inference}

 In a Bayesian framework, all unknown parameters are treated as random variables.
 Let

-where $\bm{\beta}$ is the regression coefficients vector, $\alpha$ the dispersion, and $\eta>1$, $\delta$ the additional tail-scaling and mixture parameters (used only in the cTDW counterpart).
+where $\bm{\beta}$ is the regression coefficient vector, $\alpha$ is the baseline dispersion parameter, $\eta > 1$ scales the heavier-tail component, and $\delta$ is the mixture weight of the narrower component in the cTDW model.
 Given observed data $\mathcal{D}$, the posterior distribution of $\bm{\theta}$ is defined by

 where $L\left(\mathcal{D} \left|\bm{\theta}\right.\right)$ is the likelihood for either the TDW or the cTDW model.